 Sodium in salt can cause excessive urination, dehydration, tremors, fever, or coma, salt poisoning and even death if consumed in large amounts.

 Although cats also need fat, the fat that chips contain is not the kind of fat your cat needs.
 They are the processed vegetable oils which are just empty calories for your little friend.
 Frankly, our domestic cats don’t really need any extra calories as they are already at the shores of overweightness.
+French fries are not that different if that’s what you are looking for.

 How to Give Potato Chips to Cats?